swiftlang/swift-syntax/Sources/SwiftLexicalLookup/SwiftLexicalLookup.docc/SwiftLexicalLookup.md

 ## Overview

-> Important: `SwiftLexicalLookup` is currently in it's experimental phase.
-Use `@_spi(Experimental) import SwiftLexicalLookup` to work with the library.
-Clients should not rely on the current implementation.

 `SwiftLexicalLookup` provides APIs that traverse and extract information from the Swift syntax tree.
 Queries on the syntax tree can include responses to questions like: "Where is an error thrown here handled?" or "What is the source and destination of this `fallthrough` keyword?".

 ```swift